wheaney/decky-XRGaming/README.md

 ## Decky Controls

+Watch the [video overview](https://youtu.be/FespQ5peme4) of the plugin, including controls and recommended settings and usage.
+Or, just keep reading.

 From the plugin sidebar, you can control the following:
 * **Change headset modes**.
   * In [virtual display mode](#virtual-display-help), a display will be rendered in a fixed position, allowing you to move your head to look at different parts of the screen.